 Sharpen and Use Your Colored Pencils Evenly

-When sharpening and using your colored pencils, try to wear down the tip evenly.
+When sharpening and using your colored pencils, try to wear down the tip evenly and use a handheld sharpener.
 If you sharpen or draw on one side of your colored pencil more than the other, you might find that your colored pencil wears down more quickly and unevenly.